General Education Assessment

 - procedures, guidelines, or rubrics ensuring consistency in the evaluation process, which should encompass all mechanisms through which a department awards general education credit, including substantively different course sections, Early College Program courses, and exam credit

-The template for this plan is Part C of the General Education Course Proposal & Assessment Plan Form.
-For new general education courses, course assessment plans must be submitted as part of GERC and UCC proposals by September 20 of the academic year prior to proposed inclusion in the undergraduate catalog.
+The template for this Plan is GEN ED ASSESSMENT PLAN TEMPLATE.
+For new general education courses, course assessment plans must be submitted as part of GERC and UCC proposals by October 20 of the academic year prior to proposed inclusion in the undergraduate catalog.

 Official versions of approved assessment plans will reside in the GERC online repository where they will be accessible for view by all ISU faculty and staff, and open to suggestions and comments by originating department chairs and their designees.
 (Suggest/Comment access can be arranged by contacting firstname.lastname@example.org)

 Small changes to specific assessment instruments or processes within the spirit of the original plan do not require modification of the original plan or GERC approval.
 Significant changes to the assessment schedule, the type of instruments employed, or the selection of learning outcomes addressed should be reviewed by GERC.
 To request this review, departments should use "suggesting" mode to propose changes in the online document, and indicate on the annual reporting form that changes have been entered.

 Execute Course Assessment Plans: As described in their Course Assessment Plans, departments will collect specified course materials—such as syllabi, exams, and assignments—and student work—such as exams, essays, and projects—each semester on an ongoing basis.
 Departments should ensure that data from all delivery formats and all sections, including any dual enrollment courses, are present in the sample from which assessment results are drawn and should prepare for the submission of a single annual report per general education course.
 Even if only one or two learning outcomes are assessed each year, the materials used for any part of the assessment must be collected and maintained during the assessment process in a FERPA-compliant manner.
 These materials will be reviewed internally within the department, and departments are expected to use these findings to improve both courses and assessment procedures where appropriate.